EarthObservation/RVT_py/docs/index.rst

-.. # Relief Visualization Toolbox in Python documentation master file, created by sphinx-quickstart on Mon Oct 12 08:11:32 2020.
+ds.. # Relief Visualization Toolbox in Python documentation master file, created by sphinx-quickstart on Mon Oct 12 08:11:32 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.